-New standards, amendments to standards and interpretations of existing standards are detailed in the Group's consolidated financial statements available at Hellenic Petroleum S.A. website (www.helpe.gr).
-The below new standards have been adopted by the Company as of 1 January 2020, however they did not have a significant impact on the financial statements for the year ended 31 December 2020.
+New standards, amendments to standards and interpretations of existing standards are detailed in the Group's consolidated financial statements available at Hellenic Petroleum Holdings S.A. website (www.helpe.gr).
+The Company as of 1 January 2021 has adopted the new standards; however, they did not have an impact on the financial statements for the year ended 31 December 2021.